How to stand out from your dating site competition

 “IDK what 2 write, lol.
 I’m Devin, I like too hang out.
 I’m an only child I like pizza and making puzzles.
 Not sure what I’m looking 4, hit me up.
 Send a message if you want to know anything else.
 Yolo.
 Pics were taken at high school graduation. the kid in the pictures with me is my mom’s grandson.”

-This is Devin’s profile.
+This is Devin’s dating site profile.
 Well, he’s not really Devin: we changed his name to Devin to protect his privacy and because it sounds a lot like his real name, Kevin.
 Anyway, Devin’s profile is a hot mess.
 But not hot.
 Like an overflowing wastebasket with the wastebasket removed.
 Devin needs our help.
 And you might, too.
 So read on to find out how to create an adult dating site profile that not only doesn’t suck, but will get matches, responses, and messages.

 Use The Most Recent Images